 By nature, clothes borne out of fast fashion are meant to have a short lifespan, the whole idea being that a certain pattern will be this week’s fad before going obsolete and being thrown away without second thought.

-Because those clothes are made from mostly inorganic materials they lie in the landfills for centuries, releasing harmful gases and methane.
+Because those clothes are made from mostly synthetic materials they lie in the landfills for centuries, releasing harmful gases and methane.
 These do nothing but tremendous harm to the fauna and flora.

-Pesticides during the production of cotton, exhaust fumes from factories, water filled with chemicals and dye do not only put the workers who are in direct contact at risk, but also affect the local areas’ natural resources and their essential food sources such as river water, fish, animals and agriculture.
+Pesticides during the production of cotton, exhaust fumes from factories, dyes infiltrating our water sources not only put the workers who are in direct contact at risk, but also affect the local areas’ natural resources and their essential food sources such as river water, fish, animals and agriculture.
 This leads to children being born with extreme malformations, having diseases such as jaundice or cancer and, ultimately, having a very short lifespan.

 How Does Ethical Fashion Aim to Be Different?

 Ethical fashion aims to acknowledge, and actively improve, the impact fashion has on the environment, its workers and consumers.
-There are several characteristics out there which demark ethical fashion from other types of fashion.
+There are several characteristics out there which demark ethical fashion from fast fashion.